HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Light

-The gold standard for most houseplants is bright light but no direct sun and that's true for the Sago Palms.
+The gold standard for most houseplants is bright light but no direct sun and that's true for the Sago Palms also.
 Too much light will cause damage to the leaves.
-If you provide too little light it will not show negative consequences for quite some time, but for the plants long term health, poor light levels also need to be avoided.
-So bright light with no direct sun should be your aim.
+Although it will not show negative consequences for quite some time if you give it too little light, poor light levels also need to be avoided in the long term.

 Watering